joowd-k9/clear-api-test/docs/processing_engine/processor_execution_logic_v5.md

     E2 -->|No| E4[FAIL - Return Error]
     E3 --> E5[End Extraction]
     E4 --> E5

 ```

 ### Post-extraction Phase

 - **Result Aggregation**: Merges the output factors from each input into a single result set
 - **Result Validation**: Ensures all results are consistent and complete
+- **Database Persistence**: Store execution record and factors in the operational DB
 - **Complete Success**: Only returns success if all phases completed successfully

 ```mermaid